King Lindworm: North Macedonia

-In a Judeo-Spanish variant collected by scholar Reginetta Haboucha from Skoplje, a childless queen longs to have a son, envying the fact that even a snake has its brood.
+In a Judeo-Spanish variant summarized by scholar Reginetta Haboucha and sourced from Skoplje, a childless queen longs to have a son, envying the fact that even a snake has its brood.
 For her wishes, she is cursed to bear a snake son.
 When he is born, every nursemaid is killed by him.
 A local stepmother sends her step-daughter to attend the snake prince, but she survives the ordeal.
 When the snake prince desires a bride, the stepmother sends the girl again, who once again survives the attempt by following the advice of her dead mother.
 She disenchants the snake prince and gives birth to her first son, but her stepmother expels her from the kingdom.
 In her wanderings, the princess meets another prince, who is cursed to become alive during the night and to fall into a dead-like state during the day.
 They live as husband and wife and she becomes pregnant again.
 She gives birth to her second son and her second husband comes in the night to rock the baby with a lullaby (tale type AaTh 425E, "Enchanted Husband Sings Lullaby").

-In another Macedonian variant, a queen prays to have a son, and gives birth to a snake.
-However, her labour is a hard one, and they get the help from a girl.
-Later, the snake son wants to marry the same girl who helped in his delivery.
-The girl receives help from her dead mother on how to disenchant the snake prince by taking off his 40 layers of snakeskin.

-Greece

-The Greek Folktale Catalogue names tale type 433B as "Ο Όφις που έγινε βασιλόπουλο ή Η κόρη με τους δυο συζύγου" ("The Serpent Prince or The Girl with Two Husbands"), and registers 23 variants.
-Scholars Anna Angelopoulou, Aigle Broskou and Michael Meraklis remarked that Greek variants form an oikotype also found in Turkey: in the first part, the serpent prince is born, marries a human maiden and she disenchants him; in the second part, the maiden is exiled and either resurrects a dead man whom she marries, or she releases a prince from the fairies and bears his son in his mother's castle (tale type AaTh 425E).
-Either way, at the end of the variants, the maiden is forced to choose between two husbands.

-A Greek variant from Thrace has been translated by Richard M. Dawkins with the name The Girl With Two Husbands.
-In this variant, as the snake prince lays off each layer of snakeskin, his bride throws it in the fire.